qadenz/qadenz.github.io/pages/docs.md

 Should the tests be more complex, or the UI workflows containing repetitive tasks, a team could build upon the above design and add more complex procedure methods that call multiple individual actions.
 This lessens the code required directly in a test, but with descriptive method names the resulting code calls would remain clean and concise.
 More reusable code is created, but would require a moderate amount of stepping through code calls in order to follow the details of the logic path.

 A secondary benefit of this and similar designs is the logger injection for the Commands classes. `WebCommander` and `WebInspector` both use overloaded constructors to allow users to choose either a default logger or custom logger.
 A default logger will result in logging and reporting output that shows events originating from the Commands classes.
 Using a custom logger, teams can pass the `.class` value of the Page class to the `WebCommander` and `WebInspector` instances that reside on the Page class.
-This results in logging and reporting output that shows events orginating from the Page classes, adding better clarity to the reporting output.
+This results in logging and reporting output that shows events originating from the Page classes, adding better clarity to the reporting output.
 This is explained in more detail in the [Commands]() section.

 Finally, if the Page classes are becoming too cumbersome due to a complex UI, the Locators could be separated into a Map class, allowing for some division in the UI Modeling components.
 A test would call a Page class in order to perform actions against elements, and the Page class would call the Map class in order to retrieve the element mappings.